FACG2/day2-Research-Topics/README.md

   **1. Reduce the risk of a technical problem.**

   **2. Increase the reliability of a user story’s estimate.**

+>Extreme programming (XP) ?is a software development methodology which is intended to improve software quality and responsiveness to changing customer requirements.

 Sometimes a user story is generated that cannot be well estimated until the development team does some actual work to resolve a technical question or a design problem.
 The solution is to create a “spike,” which is some work whose purpose is to provide the answer or solution.